Yuddee/Retail-sales-analysis/README.md

 # Visualization

 Developed measures for key performance metrics such as total quantity sold, total revenue, and average revenue.
-Interactive dashboards and visualizations in Power BI illustrate the findings (link to report).
+Interactive dashboards and visualizations in Power BI illustrate the findings (Retail Sales Report.pdf).

 #   Key Insights
 Sales Performance: A total of 11 million products were sold, generating £17.74 million in revenue across the two time periods.